By Ruben Ghulghazaryan, Davit Piliposyan, Misak Shoyan

-It has been several years since the American University of Armenia (AUA) and Mentor, a Siemens business (Mentor), began a collaborative relationship for research and technology development in the semiconductor industry, covering topics such as data compression, mechanical stress modeling and calibration, circuit analysis, and chemical-mechanical polishing (CMP) modeling of integrated circuits (ICs).
+Several years ago, the American University of Armenia (AUA) and Siemens EDA began a collaborative relationship for research and technology development in the semiconductor industry, covering topics such as data compression, mechanical stress modeling and calibration, circuit analysis, and chemical-mechanical polishing (CMP) modeling of integrated circuits (ICs).

-For an in-depth look at the ML techniques they used, and the results of their research, download or read our white paper, Modeling ECD with machine learning for CMP simulation.
+For an in-depth look at the ML techniques they used, and the results of their research, read or download our technical paper, Modeling ECD with machine learning for CMP simulation.

 To learn more about the AUA Akian College of Science & Engineering, click here.